qitianwu/IDCF/README.md

     python ./code/ml-1m/IDCF-NN/train-1m.py

 If you would like to train a model using the mode inductive learning for interpolation (for few-shot query users), you can set the parameter EXTRA as False in train-1m.py.
 Instead, as for inductive learning for extrapolation (for new test users), you can set EXTRA=True in train-1m.py.

+For model details, please refer to our paper

 More information will be updated.